| | Note: If you're on a mobile device and aren't automatically forwarded to a more compatible version, Click here.

 Aircraft contrails also have a small (on average) effect, but this ends

-In the 1990's, this effect showed signs of declining, meaning
+In the 1990's, this effect showed signs of declining, making CO2

-This would make CO2 emission reduction that much more important.
+emission reduction that much more important.
+Currently, particulates and

-air to the Arctic (Zhang et al, 2007).
-In other words, such pollution
+circulation of warmer air to the Arctic (Zhang et al, 2007).
+In other

 are an oscillation related to the circulation of tropical Pacific heat.

-However, the effects of El Niño may be "enhanced" by global
+effects of El Niño may be "enhanced" by global warming, since the

-warming, since the oscillation essentially pools oceanic heat and
+oscillation essentially pools oceanic heat and alters moisture flow.

-alters moisture flow.
-Recent NASA and NOAA research suggests that much of the
+Recent NASA and NOAA research suggests that much of the increase in

-increase in Pacific sea surface temperatures in recent decades has so far
+Pacific sea surface temperatures in recent decades has so far manifested

-manifested itself in the form of stronger, more frequent central
+itself in the form of stronger central Pacific El

-Pacific El Niños.
+Pacific Oscillation influence which decades are more dominated by El Niño vs. La Niña.
 Discussions of how the average magnitude and persistence of El Nino may be affected here and here.
+Related: Natural ENSO responsible for warming trend?
+"Atrocious" paper makes it into JGR

 sometimes confused in the media, stratospheric ozone depletion and